-On Windows computer, the System file checker utility located in C:\Windows\System32 helps to scan and restore corruption in Windows system files.
-Running sfc /cannow command easily detect any corrupted files, missing contents of the file and restore them with healthy ones from a compressed folder located %WinDir%\System32\dllcache.
+On Windows computers, the System file checker utility located in C:\Windows\System32 helps to scan and restore corruption in Windows system files.
+Running sfc /cannow command easily detects any corrupted files, or missing contents of the file and restore them with healthy ones from a compressed folder located %WinDir%\System32\dllcache.
 Whenever you feel windows not working properly, we recommend running the sfc utility that checks and restores missing corrupted system files.
 But sometimes users report ” SFC Scannow not Working” running sfc /scannow results “Windows Resource Protection could not start the repair service”.

 I’ve been trying to do “sfc /scannow” because my PUBG isn’t working but every time I type it into the admin command prompt tells me that Windows Resource Protection could not start the repair service even when I’m in safe mode.

 On Windows computers, there is such service called Windows Modules Installer (TrustedInstaller) that enables the installation, modification, and removal of Windows components.
 It has full access to Windows Resource Protection (WRP) files and registry keys. , if Windows Modules Installer is disabled, install of Windows updates or system repair tools might fail for this PC and result error “Windows Resource Protection could not start the repair service” while running sfc utility.

 SFC Scannow not Working in Windows 7/8/10

 If SFC Scannow not Working in Windows 10, 8.1 and 7, results error “Windows Resource Protection could not start the repair service” Check and enable the Modules Installer (TrustedInstaller) service that fixes the problem for you.

 Start Windows Module Installer Service

 - Press the Windows + R keys to open the run command box.